whydenyscry/Dynamics-of-Chaotic-Attractors-Part-2/README.md

 # Dynamics of Chaotic Attractors

 This is a sequel to my repository [Dynamics of Nonlinear Attractors](https://github.com/whydenyscry/Dynamics-of-Nonlinear-Attractors) on which I have reached the limit for using mathematical expressions.
-This repository will also only consider 3D attractors, but I still plan to create a separate repository for hyperchaotic attractors.
+This repository will also only consider 3D attractors.

+A gallery of high-dimensional hyperchaotic attractors will be in the [Dynamics of Hyperchaotic Attractors](https://github.com/whydenyscry/Dynamics-of-Hyperchaotic-Attractors) repository.

 The plots are also available on Pinterest and Behance: